Skip to main content

 Fintech and any merchant handling cardholder data has the same problem healthcare does, with extra teeth.
 PCI DSS Requirement 6 (secure software) and Requirement 11 (security testing) expect you to run a SAST tool against the codebase that handles cardholder data, and to keep evidence of that.
 The catch: uploading that same code to a vendor cloud potentially expands PCI scope to the vendor's environment.
 Most cloud SAST vendors are not in your QSA's pre-approved scope-reduction list, which means the audit conversation gets a lot longer.

-Vulkro runs entirely on your machine, with no upload step, no account, and no vendor cloud.
+Vulkro scans entirely on your machine, with no upload step and no vendor cloud: your code, paths, and findings never leave it.
 The PCI scope conversation stays exactly where it was before you added the scanner.

 What PCI asks your codebase to prove